Narwee - Beverly Hills

 Narwee - Beverly Hills's population is slightly older than the national pattern

-Narwee - Beverly Hills has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's median age of 38.
-The area has an over-representation of the 65-74 age cohort at 11.0%, compared to the Greater Sydney average, while the 35-44 age group is under-represented at 12.7%.
-Between 2021 and present, the 15-24 age group has increased from 11.3% to 13.4% of the population, while the 35-44 cohort has decreased from 13.8% to 12.7%.
-By 2041, demographic modeling suggests significant changes in Narwee - Beverly Hills' age profile.
-The 75-84 age cohort is projected to grow by 621 people (70%), from 881 to 1,503.
-Notably, the combined 65+ age groups will account for 77% of total population growth, reflecting the area's aging demographic trend.
-Meanwhile, the 25-34 and 0-4 age cohorts are expected to experience population declines.
+Narwee - Beverly Hills has a median age of 40, which is slightly higher than Greater Sydney's figure of 37 and Australia's figure of 38 years.
+Compared to Greater Sydney's average, the 65-74 age cohort is notably over-represented in Narwee-Beverly Hills at 11.0%, while the 35-44 age group is under-represented at 12.7%.
+Between 2021 and present, the 15 to 24 age group has increased from 11.3% to 13.4% of the population.
+Conversely, the 35 to 44 age cohort has decreased from 13.8% to 12.7%.
+Demographic modeling indicates that Narwee-Beverly Hills' age profile will significantly change by 2041.
+The 75 to 84 age cohort is projected to grow significantly, expanding by 621 people (70%) from 881 to 1,503.
+Notably, the combined 65+ age groups are expected to account for 77% of total population growth, reflecting the area's aging demographic profile.
+Meanwhile, the 25 to 34 and 0 to 4 age cohorts are expected to experience population declines.

 Frequently Asked Questions - Age